 Loans offered by educational institutions to assist their students are known as institutional loans.
 For better information on loans, you’ll have to contact the college or the university.
 The time when interest will accrue on your loans will also be studied.

-What is the maximum amount granted by the Iowa loan?
+What is the fixed APR for the college family loan?

 The fixed APR ranges from 5.30% to 6.85%.